Bayesian Variable Selection with the Quasi-Posterior

 with $\left\{Q(F_0;\beta_{\gamma}, \psi^{\ast}) - Q(F_0;\beta_{\gamma^{\ast}}, \psi^{\ast})\right\} < 0$. \item[(ii)] If $\gamma^{\ast}\subset \gamma$, then

 where $\,\,\, U_n\sim \frac{1}{2}\chi^2_{|\gamma|_0 - |\gamma^{\ast}|_0}$ and

 \end{enumerate} \end{theorem}

-Theorem \ref{thm:variable_selection_quasi_posterior_RR23} establishes the validity of the model quasi-posterior for variable selection by showing that Laplace approximated \textit{quasi-Bayes-factor}, $\hat{\tilde{B}}_{\gamma\gamma^{\ast}}$, exhibits the same asymptotic behaviour as the standard Bayes factor under correct model specification \citep{dawid2011posterior}.
-In particular, (i) shows that for any under-specified model $\gamma$ with $\gamma^{\ast} \not\subset \gamma$—that is, when $\gamma$ omits at least one truly active variable—the quasi-Bayes factor $\hat{\tilde{B}}_{\gamma\gamma^{\ast}}$ converges to zero at an exponential rate in $n$.
-Further, and perhaps more importantly, (ii) reveals that when a model $\gamma$ is over-specified ($\gamma^{\ast} \subset \gamma$), meaning it contains all active variables plus at least one inactive one, the quasi-Bayes factor $\hat{\tilde{B}}_{\gamma\gamma^{\ast}}$ reflects a trade-off between a complexity penalty $C(\gamma,\gamma^{\ast})$, which diverges to $-\infty$ as $n$ increases, and a strictly positive $\chi^2$ random variable that is $O_p(1)$.
+Theorem \ref{thm:variable_selection_quasi_posterior_RR23} establishes the validity of the model quasi-posterior for variable selection by showing that Laplace approximated \textit{quasi-Bayes-factor}, $\tilde{B}^{\textsc{LA}}_{\gamma\gamma^{\ast}}$, exhibits the same asymptotic behaviour as the standard Bayes factor under correct model specification \citep{dawid2011posterior}.
+In particular, (i) shows that for any under-specified model $\gamma$ with $\gamma^{\ast} \not\subset \gamma$—that is, when $\gamma$ omits at least one truly active variable—the quasi-Bayes factor $\tilde{B}^{\textsc{LA}}_{\gamma\gamma^{\ast}}$ converges to zero at an exponential rate in $n$.
+Further, and perhaps more importantly, (ii) reveals that when a model $\gamma$ is over-specified ($\gamma^{\ast} \subset \gamma$), meaning it contains all active variables plus at least one inactive one, the quasi-Bayes factor $\tilde{B}^{\textsc{LA}}_{\gamma\gamma^{\ast}}$ reflects a trade-off between a complexity penalty $C(\gamma,\gamma^{\ast})$, which diverges to $-\infty$ as $n$ increases, and a strictly positive $\chi^2$ random variable that is $O_p(1)$.
 In this sense, the prior specification has the same asymptotic effect on the model quasi-posterior as it does on the standard model-selection posterior.
 Not only does this guarantee consistent model selection among nested models, but it also indicates that the model quasi-posterior inherits the desirable finite-sample performance of standard Bayesian variable selection for correctly specified models.

-While replacing $\hat{\psi}$ with $\psi^{\ast}$ in the quasi-log-likelihood \eqref{Equ:psi_est} is sufficient to obtain the asymptotic $\chi^2$ distribution in \eqref{Equ:log_B_nested} (see Theorem \ref{thm:chi_squared}), the accuracy of $\hat{\psi}$ will affect the finite sample behaviour of $\log(\hat{\tilde{B}}_{\gamma\gamma^{\ast}})$.
-Because $1/\hat{\psi}$ acts as a multiplicative factor on the difference in quasi-log-likelihoods, underestimation of $\hat{\psi}$ leads to unnecessarily complex models receiving greater quasi-posterior mass while overestimation will increase the posterior mass of models that are simpler than $\gamma^{\ast}$.
+While replacing $\hat{\psi}$ with $\psi^{\ast}$ in the log quasi-likelihood \eqref{Equ:psi_est} is sufficient to obtain the asymptotic $\chi^2$ distribution in \eqref{Equ:log_B_nested} (see Theorem \ref{thm:chi_squared}), the accuracy of $\hat{\psi}$ will affect the finite sample behaviour of $\log(\tilde{B}^{\textsc{LA}}_{\gamma\gamma^{\ast}})$.
+Because $1/\hat{\psi}$ acts as a multiplicative factor on the difference in log quasi-likelihoods, underestimation of $\hat{\psi}$ leads to unnecessarily complex models receiving greater quasi-posterior mass while overestimation will increase the posterior mass of models that are simpler than $\gamma^{\ast}$.
 We discuss this further in Section \ref{sec:simul_studies}.